sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 ## 3.4 Counters DB
 The contents of the drop counters will be added to Counters DB by flex counters.

+Additionally, we will add a mapping from debug counter names to the appropriate port or switch stat index called COUNTERS_DEBUG_NAME_PORT_STAT_MAP and COUNTERS_DEBUG_NAME_SWITCH_STAT_MAP respectively.

 ## 3.5 SWSS
 A new orchestrator will be created to handle debug counter creation and configuration.
 Specifically, this orchestrator will support: